Background, biomarker or bioactive?

 Perhaps these alkyl resorcinols in wheat and rye are what make whole grains a natural treatment for type 2 diabetes.

 Alkyl resorcinols tend to be saturated, i.e. no double bonds in the 15-21 carbon alkyl chains.
 The ratios of C17 to C21 chains seem to be popular biomakers for rye versus wheat consumption.
 Rye has a higher proportion of C:17 to C:21 alkyl resorcinols than does wheat.
-Some studies have examined alkyl resorcinols as inhibitors of cyclooxygenase and lipoxygenase, enzymes that utilize the 20 carbon, highly saturated arachindonic acid.
-Two endogenous endocannabionids, 2-arachidonyldiacylglycerol and anandamide, are derivatives of endocannabinoids.
+One study examined alkyl resorcinols as inhibitors of cyclooxygenase and lipoxygenase (Sisa 2020).
+These enzymes utilize the 20 carbon, highly unsaturated arachindonic acid as a substrate.
+Two endogenous endocannabionids, 2-arachidonyldiacylglycerol and anandamide, are derivatives of arachidonic acid as well.
 Rare, unsaturated, alkyl resorcinols have proven to be interesting.

 Whether the metabolites or the grain AR themselves elicit health benefits is unknown.